2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 8. Relax at Minnewater Lake

-Another quintessential experience to have in Bruges would be relaxing at Minnewater Lake.
-It’s also one of the most romantic things to do in Bruges.
+Another quintessential Bruges experience would be relaxing at Minnewater Lake.
+It's also one of the most romantic things to do in Bruges.

 After all, there's a reason Minnewater Lake translates to “Lake of Love!”